-Last week we had a visit from Sal Bonavita.
-He came to our #Roastery and shared how much he enjoyed our Africa Blend Coffee.
-We thought we would take a moment to pull back the curtain and showcase an interesting Ehtiopian farm.
-This is a unique look into one farm where we source green coffee beans for our stunning Africa Blend Coffee.
-There are actually four green coffee beans that we roast and blend to create our Africa Blend.
-However, since the green coffee beans we source for our coffee are usually kept a secret, we will share information on just one farm.
+We decided to pull back the curtain on our Weaver's Africa Blend Coffee and showcase an interesting Ethiopia coffee farm.
+This is a unique look into coffee beans grown in Ethiopia, from a farm where we source green arabica coffee beans.
+There are actually four different arabica green coffee beans that we hand roast and hand blend to create our African Coffee Blend.
+However, since the arabica green coffee beans we source are usually kept top secret, we will only share information on one Ethiopia coffee farm.

-"When the ripe cherries are first brought to the mill to dry on raised African beds, they are constanly turned (day and night!) for the first 48 hours of drying to ensure an even evaporation of the moisture from the cherry.
+"When the ripe coffee cherries are first brought to the mill to dry on raised African beds, they are constantly turned (day and night) for the first 48 hours to ensure an even evaporation of the moisture from the coffee cherry.
 This lends a consistency and cleanliness to the cup, which can prove difficult in a process prone to mold and uneven air circulation.
-After the coffee is fully dried and the skin, mucilage, and parchment removed, it is sorted and traded through the Ethiopian Coffee Exchange as a Grade 1 Yirgacheffe."
+Once the coffee cherry is fully dried and the skin, mucilage, and parchment removed, it is sorted and traded through the Ethiopia Coffee Exchange as a Grade 1 Yirgacheffe."

 Below is great short documentary on the history of Ethiopian coffee.

-After the farmers provide us with incredible green coffee beans, the highest quality arabica from along the equatorial belt, our Master Coffee Roaster and his apprentice then roast the green coffee beans to "Cup Perfection".
-The roasters work closely to blend the green coffee beans in small batches and then hand roast the small batches throughout the day.
-Our #Roastery smells like heaven on a regular basis.
-We find that customers will drive past our #Roastery on US Route 101, smell the roast, and then pull off the highway and track us down through Yelp.
+The Ethiopian coffee farmers provide us with the highest quality arabica from along the equatorial belt.
+Our Master Coffee Roaster, John Weaver, and his apprentices then roast the arabica green coffee beans to "Cup Perfection".
+The coffee roasters work closely to hand blend the green coffee beans, from different coffee regions of African in small batches, and then hand roast the small batches of green coffee beans throughout the day to create this unique Weaver's African Blend Coffees.
+Our Coffee Roastery smells like heaven on a regular basis.
+We find that customers will actually drive past our Coffee Roastery on US Route 101, smell the roast, and then pull off the highway and track us down through Yelp or google search.

 We could sacrifice on quality, by purchasing less expensive green coffee beans, and this is exactly what seems to happen when a San Francisco Bay Coffee Roaster grows in volume, but we won't be taking that road.
 We will continue on our journey, remaining a distinctive high end differentiated brand with high attachment to a loyal customer base.
-We will continue to make this delicious coffee for you, thank you for being there for us.
-Please let us know what you think about our coffee.
-Reviews and comments are always appreciated.
+We will continue to make this delicious artisan coffees for you.
+Thank you for being there for us.
+Please let us know what you think about our coffees.
+Read our Reviews and comments on our website.
+Thank you!